trisulnsm/dinodoc/trisuldocs/docs/ag/domain/index.md

 ## Domain Certificate

-The domain is identified by a file called the “Domain Certificate” and an associated private key.
+The Domain is identified by a file called the “Domain Certificate” and an associated private key.
 The cert works as follows:

-1. contains the 2 Network Endpoints called “frontend” and “backend” that probes and hubs connect to
+1. Contains the 2 Network Endpoints called “frontend” and “backend” that probes and hubs connect to
-2. contains the public key
+2. Contains the public key
-3. along with the domain certificate there is a *private key* file called `domain0.cert_secret` that is only installed on the Hub node and not visible to other nodes
+3. Along with the domain certificate there is a *private key* file called `domain0.cert_secret` that is only installed on the Hub node and not visible to other nodes